 Bureau Number: 741564

-This plane was slated for export to South Vietnam, but the United States had to keep it when North Vietnam took over.
-Several F-5s had already been delivered to the South by then, and they all ended up in North Vietnamese hands.
-Instead, this one was delivered in 1976 to the Air Force’s 64th Fighter Weapons Squadron at Nellis AFB, NV, where it served as the Commanding Officer’s aircraft.
+Our F-5E Tiger II was built by Northrop in Hawthorne, CA as an export fighter originally destined for delivery to South Vietnam and became available when the South collapsed.
+It was given the serial number 74-01564 and sent to the U.S. Air Force’s 57th Fighter Weapons Wing at Nellis AFB in 1976 when they upgraded from the T-38A Talon.
+Since the F-5E had approximately the size and performance characteristics of a Soviet MiG-21, it was used to teach adversarial tactics and provide Dissimilar Air Combat Training (DACT) to US Air Force squadrons, The 57th eventually became the 64th Aggressor Squadron where it served as the Commanding Officer’s aircraft.
 It was transferred to the U.S. Navy and sent to the “Desert Bogeys” of Strike Fighter Squadron 127 (VFA-127) at NAS Fallon, NV, where it provided adversary training to Navy squadrons.
-‘1564 served with VFA-127 until it was disestablished on March 23, 1996.
-It was transferred again to the “Saints” of Fighter Squadron Composite 13 (VFC-13).
+It served with VFA-127 until the squadron was disestablished on March 23, 1996.
+It was transferred to the “Saints” of Fighter Squadron – Composite 13 (VFC-13).
 The “Saints” assumed the adversary training role at NAS Fallon when the Navy relocated the Naval Fighter Weapons School, or TOPGUN, to NAS Fallon.
-This aircraft was struck from the inventory in 2007.
+In 2007 this aircraft was sent to Northrop’s maintenance facility in St. Augustine, FL.
+When the Navy purchased ex Swiss Air Force F-5N’s the decision was made to retire this aircraft and was struck from Naval inventory.
 It is on loan from the National Naval Aviation Museum in Pensacola, FL.

 Length: 47 ft, 5 in